-The design process of your website is the exciting part of creating new website as you are lead through a process of discovery, brief writing and design.
-Once you’re past that initial phase however, you’re often flummoxed when the project is deemed ‘done’ as far as the web developer is concerned, and it is thrown to you to ‘provide content’.
+The design process of your website is the exciting part of creating a new website as you are lead through a process of discovery, brief writing, and design.
+Once you’re past that initial phase, however, you’re often flummoxed when the project is deemed ‘done’ as far as the web developer is concerned, and it is thrown to you to ‘provide content’.

 Let’s be honest, it’s blimmin’ hard to write content about your own business.
 I know, because I often struggle with writing about my own ’stuff’, and I do this for a living.
 Then it gets even harder when you then have to figure out some new software in order to upload said content to the site.

 Technology has now caught up with what we want our website to for our clients.
 We develop the ‘map’ and design of the site at the same time as the content.
 With this strategy process, we can then tweak pages to work to our advantage, and not be constrained by a framework that has already been created, signed off and charged for…